Indica vs sativa vs hybrid: Understanding weed strains

 • Balanced hybrids: Balanced hybrid strains have an even mix of indica and sativa genetics, potentially offering a blend of relaxing and uplifting effects.
 Balanced hybrids can provide consumers with a well-rounded experience suitable for various recreational occasions and medicinal purposes.

-As mentioned above, hybrid strains offer a range of aromas, flavors, and effects.
+Hybrid strains offer a range of aromas, flavors, and effects.
+Try some of these and see what works for you:

 • Blue Dream: A sativa-dominant hybrid with a sweet, berry aroma, Blue Dream is known for its balanced effects, potentially offering cerebral stimulation and physical relaxation.